 The search box retains the last used search context for each hub.
-Go here to learn more about code search, see Get started with Code Search.
+To learn more about code search, see Get started with Code Search.

 Open and edit a query

 The easiest way to define a query is to start with an existing shared query.
 The following example shows how to find all closed bugs by modifying the Active Bugs shared query provided with the Agile process template.
 Examples are based on the user interface provided through the web portal.

 Open a shared query.
 For example, from the web portal, open the Active Bugs or similar flat list query.

 Edit the query to find closed bugs and then run the query.
 Use to insert a clause above the current clause.
 Use to delete a clause.
 Queries are automatically scoped to the current team project.
 To find work items defined in several team projects, see Query across team projects.

 Save the query to your My Queries folder.